jescalan/axis-rails/readme.md

 ### Setup

-To add roots to your application, just add `gem 'roots'` under the assets group in your Gemfile.
+To add roots to your application, just add `gem 'roots-rails'` under the assets group in your Gemfile.
 Make sure that you also add `gem 'haml'` if you have not already, as the roots layout files are haml (could be ported to erb as well if there's demand).
 Then run `bundle` and the framework will be available to you using `@import roots`.

 It is **strongly recommended** that you use the roots install generator as well, which sets up the layout, images, icons, and older browser fixes.